Remedy 2026

 Choose elective to attend EACH DAY.
 Electives are labeled 100, 200, or 300 level to help you choose what serves you best with where you are on your spiritual journey.

-Saved Through Water (Baptism, Noah's Ark, and Peter) (300): Exploring the connection between Baptism, Noah’s Ark and the significance of Peter being the one who made this connection for us in scripture.
+Saved Through Water?
+(Baptism, Noah's Ark, and Peter) (300): Looking at one of the most confusing and contested passages in scripture, we'll be exploring the connection between Baptism, Noah’s Ark and the significance of Peter being the person who made this connection for us in scripture

 God, Sex, and the Bible (200): What does the Bible teach us about sex?
 What does "sexual immorality" mean?
 How do we handle sexual temptation?
 What if we've already had sexual experiences?
 What makes married sex special?
 We will answer these questions and more from a Biblical perspective and our lived experiences.